nonarkitten/MinimigAGA-Backport/README.md

 ## Usage

 ### Hardware

-To use this minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
+To use this minimig core, you will at the minimum need a new MiniMig board, an SD/SDHC card formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor.
 Joysticks & mouse can be emulated on the keyboard.
-You will probably want to attach a set of speakers or headphones, a real Amiga or USB mouse and a real Amiga joystick.
+You will probably want to attach a set of speakers or headphones, a real Amiga mouse or joystick.
+USB devices using adapters work fine.

 ### Software